OnroerendErfgoed/skosprovider/docs/intro.rst

   relation between `concepts` in different `conceptschemes`, Skosprovider assumes that all hierarchical or associative relations should be between `concepts` in the same `conceptscheme`.
-For relations between concepts in different schemes, the :term:`SKOS` mappings should be considered.
+For relations between concepts in different schemes, the :term:`SKOS` mapping properties (skos:mappingRelation, skos:closeMatch, skos:exactmatch, ...) should be used.
+These are supported by Skosprovider since version 0.4.0.
 * The :term:`SKOS` standard allows a `concept` that is marked as a `topConcept` to have a broader `concept`.
 Skosprovider expects that the concepts returned by the :meth:`skosprovider.providers.VocabularyProvider.get_top_concepts` do